-A total of 10 surface soil samples (0 to 2 feet below land surface (bis)) and 23 subsurface soil samples (> 2 feet bis), excluding duplicate samples, were collected onsite in source area soils during the ESI field effort.
-The locations for all source area surface and subsurface soil samples for the ESI for the Trans Circuits Site are shown on Figure 5-3.
+A total of 10 surface soil samples (0 to 2 feet below land surface (bls)) and 23 subsurface soil samples (> 2 feet bls), excluding duplicate samples, were collected onsite in source area soils during the ESI field effort.
+The locations for all source area surface and subsurface soil samples for the ESI for the Trans Circuits Site are shown on Figures 5-3.
 ESI subsurface soil samples were collected above the ground water table.
 No source area soil samples were collected during the RI/FS field effort.
-Subsurface soil samples collected during the RI/FS field effort.
-Subsurface soil samples collected during the RI/FS field effort soil characterization purposes only.
+Subsurface soil samples collected during the RI/FS field effort were collected below the water table from the screened interval of nine monitoring well soil borings for soil characterization purposes only.
 Surface and subsurface soil samples containing concentrations of contaminants greater than two times background are considered to be elevated.
-Surface and subsurface soil samples containing concentrations of contaminants greater than the EPA Region III risk-based concentrations (RBCs) and/or the FDEP soil cleanup target levels (SCTLs) are also considered to be elevated for evaluation in the site-specific risk assessment.
+Surface and subsurface soil samples containing concentrations of contaminants greater than the EPA Region III risk-based concentrations (RBCs)and/or the FDEP soil cleanup target levels (SCTLs) are also considered to be elevated for evaluation in the site-specific risk assessment.

 Analysis of the ESI source area surface soils inorganic results indicate elevated concentrations of calcium, sodium, and copper were found in onsite samples.
-No source area surface soil concentrations exceeded EPA industrial soil or FDEP commercial/ industrial target levels, though residential targets were exceeded for some contaminants.
+No source area surface soil concentrations exceeded EPA industrial soil or FDEP commercial/industrial target levels, though residential targets were exceeded for some contaminants.